Italki is the best website to teach languages online.

 In any case, don’t let other tutors’ rates discourage you from raising yours.

-Italki doesn’t charge anything to teachers.
-It only collects a 15% commission on every class you give (excluding trial lessons).
+Teachers are not charged anything by Italki.
+It only takes a 15% fee for every class you teach (excluding trial lessons).

-Thus, financially speaking there are no entry barriers to new tutors.
+As a result, there are no entry barriers to new tutors entering the market.

 Italki is the best place to teach and learn languages online.